 Lahasky’s fondest memories of her time at Shenandoah are serving as a student mentor for Associate Professor Religion and Philosophy Meredith Minister’s First-Year Seminar class, playing in the bass ensemble and chamber music performances and taking group trips to New York City with President Tracy Fitzsimmons, ph.D.
 She also enjoyed her weekly bass lessons with Instrumental Division Professor Donovan Stokes, who helped her not only become a better musician, but a better person.

 Lahasky is an assistant professor of music in ethnomusicology at Gustavus Adolphus College in St. Peter, Minnesota.
 In this position, she teaches western music history, ethnomusicology and general education courses (ex. first-term seminars).
 Prior to this, Lahasky was a visiting assistant professor of music at Carleton College in Northfield, Minnesota.
-In this position she taught various courses in ethnomusicology which studies the music of African Diaspora, Latin American and Minnesota.
+In this position she taught various courses in ethnomusicology studying the music of the African Diaspora, Latin America and Minnesota.
 With these courses, she has been able to bring an international perspective to her classroom.
 Lahasky had an ethnomusicologist in South Africa present to her class via Zoom along with several artists working in the South African hip hop industry.
 Moments like these are very rewarding experiences for her.

 Outside of the classroom, she currently performs with the Charles Gorczynski Tango Quartet.
 Lahasky has also performed on double bass with the Twin Cities Tango Collective in Minneapolis.
 Lahasky even brought her students to one of the collective’s milonga events so they could hear live tango music.

 “I have really enjoyed returning to a smaller, liberal arts setting and being able to get to know students on an individual level, similar to my own experiences as a student at Shenandoah,” said Lahasky.